Skip to content

 ├── data/ # Test datasets & generators

-├── examples/ # Sample audit trails
+├── examples/ # Audit trails + domain-extension example

 └── requirements.txt # Python dependencies